Warning:

 United States

-Susan Huang, MD MPH is Chancellor’s Professor in Infectious Diseases at the University of California Irvine (UCI) School of Medicine, and Medical Director of Epidemiology and Infection Prevention at UCI Health.
-For over 20 years, Dr. Huang has been studying healthcare-associated infections (HAIs) with a focus on multidrug-resistant organisms (MDROs).
-Her research seeks to identify risk factors for acquisition and disease, and preventative strategies for containment.
-Dr. Huang has led several large randomized clinical trials involving decolonization to prevent MRSA disease and other HAIs across hospitals and nursing homes.
-Dr. Huang has over 200 publications and has received two Top 10 U.S. Clinical Research Achievement Awards from the Clinical Research Forum.
+Susan Huang is Professor of Medicine in the Division of Infectious Diseases at the University of California Irvine (UCI) School of Medicine, and Medical Director of Epidemiology and Infection Prevention at UCI Health.
+For the past 20 years, she has been studying healthcare-associated infections (HAIs) with a focus on multidrug-resistant organisms.
+Her clinical epidemiologic research seeks to identify the burden and risk factors for acquisition and disease, and preventative strategies for containment.
+Drawing on her expertise, in this keynote lecture Prof. Huang will talk about her learnings from leading several large randomised clinical trials involving decolonisation to prevent MRSA disease and other HAIs.

 Nicholas Day